How does your cloth differ to hand woven or commercially woven mill cloth?

 If you are a tailor or designer interested to see samples of my cloth for a client please contact me.

-I am developing a small stock bunch of limited edition cloths that will be available to a select number of tailors in the UK.
+I am developing a small stock bunch of limited edition cloths that will be available to a select number of tailors.
 If you are an individual wishing to commission a bespoke tailor and are interested to use my cloth for a truly unique and individual piece, please contact me for a list of tailors who currently have bunches.

 If you are a business looking for a one-off or small batch production run please contact me.